Tengah Island Conservation

 About Tengah Island Conservation

 Batu Batu - Pulau Tengah is a sustainably-minded, off-grid private island resort in Johor, Southern Malaysia with a focus on generating profits through tourism to create a positive impact on the surrounding environment.
 We are passionate believers that sustainable tourism can be beneficial to the environment, local communities and remain profitable for the tourism business operators.
 With that in mind, we have set-up an integrated Conservation & Sustainability Department, under the name of Tengah Island Conservation (TIC), and currently employ 4 full-time scientists who are responsible for our projects and community outreach programs.
 We are currently in the process of spinning-off TIC into a standalone non-profit society under the Malaysian ROS.

 We are dedicated to the research and protection of our natural environment.
 Our project aims to preserve the flora and fauna on and around Pulau Tengah and its surrounding islands, increase the populations of endangered sea turtles, and educate tourists and local communities on the need for marine conservation and sustainable living.

 Message from our Founder

-Our strive to leave as little footprint as possible through efforts on recycling, waste water treatment, community farm, etc and we aim to be the showcase of sustainable hospitality business in Malaysia and South East Asia.
+We strive to tread as lightly as possible through efforts on recycling, waste management, waste water treatment and organic farming.
+We aim to be a showcase for sustainable hospitality in Malaysia and South East Asia.

 Education & Outreach Programme

 To raise awareness in environmental protection and promote sustainable tourism through guest engagement, staff training and working with the nearby local communities through partnerships with the public and private sectors.